-It’s safe to say that the electrification will be more noticeable than it is in the mild-hybrid, which feels like a normal petrol engine most of the time.
-Fuel economy is around 10% better than the previous non-hybrid version, while performance is adequate rather than sparkling.
+It’s safe to say that the electrification is more noticeable than it is in the mild-hybrid, which feels like a normal petrol engine most of the time.
+Fuel economy in the new mild hybrid is around 10% better than the previous non-hybrid version, while performance is adequate rather than sparkling.
 A small weight reduction helps the Qashqai feel a bit more agile but it’s still not aimed at keen drivers.
 It’ll be absolutely fine for most buyers, especially as the engine is smooth and quiet.

-N-Connecta is the third of six trim levels, and probably represents the best mix of value and equipment.
-Base-spec Visia is temptingly cheap but sparse (besides adaptive cruise control and rear parking sensors), missing out on a touchscreen and alloy wheels.
+N-Connecta is the third of five trim levels, and probably represents the best mix of value and equipment.
+The base-spec Visia edition is temptingly cheap but sparse on equipment (besides adaptive cruise control and rear parking sensors), missing out on a touchscreen and alloy wheels.
 Acenta Premium brings a rear-view camera, smartphone mirroring and two-zone air conditioning.
-Above N-Connecta, there’s the launch model called the Premiere Edition, plus Tekna and Tekna+.
-The latter brings big 20-inch alloy wheels, quilted leather seats (with massaging in the front) and a Bose sound system.
+Above N-Connecta, there are the top-spec Tekna and Tekna+ grades.
+Tekna+ brings big 20-inch alloy wheels, quilted leather seats (with massaging in the front) and a Bose sound system.

 The improvement to tech up front is matched by more space in the back.
-Longer and wider than the model it replaces, the new Qashqai offers more rear legroom; shoulder room should be better too.
+Longer and wider than the model it replaces, the new Qashqai offers more rear legroom and shoulder room should be better too.
 There are more storage cubbies throughout the cabin and the boot is much larger than before.
-Its boot capacity ranges from 504 to 479 litres, making it competitive with some of the most practical medium-size SUVs in the class.
+Its boot capacity ranges from 504 to 479 litres, which is average for the class but much smaller than the latest Hyundai Tucson and Kia Sportage.

 If you’re happy with the current Qashqai, chances are you’ll really like the new one.
 The improved practicality shows that Nissan knows what its customers want, and the slightly lower running costs are welcome too.
-Add in more eye-catching styling and an up-to-date infotainment system, and the Qashqai is ready to challenge the other big sellers in this class once again.
+Add in more eye-catching styling, plus an up-to-date infotainment system, and the Qashqai is just about able to challenge the other big sellers in this class once again.